Do you work with degreasers, cleaning products, paints, adhesives or resins? If so, you may be generating hazardous waste.

 The Laboratory Equipment Decontamination Certification Form is located on the EHS website.

-In an ongoing effort to develop and advance the University of Idaho's Safety Culture, lab users were asked to review safety compliance efforts in their labs and post a commitment to the five safety target areas identified in the university's Laboratory Safety Commitment and Target Areas initiative.
-U of I's Department of Environmental Health and Safety conducted walkthroughs of 227 labs last October and a summary report documenting the findings of these walkthroughs is now available for review as you prepare for another round of walkthroughs this October.
+In an ongoing effort to develop and advance the University of Idaho's Safety Culture, U of I's Department of Environmental Health and Safety conducted walkthroughs of 257 labs to determine current lab safety compliance efforts in Moscow.
+These walkthroughs were conducted between December 2, 2020 and February 12, 2021.
+A summary report documenting the findings of these walkthroughs is now available for review by contacting EHS.

 The Laboratory Safety Commitment and Target Areas initiative began in January 2017, when deans, directors and department heads received an email outlining the five aspects of lab safety selected as target areas for the upcoming year.
-This initiative, a collaborative effort by Environmental Health & Safety (EHS) and the Office of Research Assurances (ORA), is part of the larger University of Idaho Culture of Safety Initiative.
+This initiative, a collaborative effort by Environmental Health & Safety (EHS) and the Office of Research Assurances (ORA), is part of the larger U of I Culture of Safety Initiative.

 Environmental Health and Safety's lab signage program helps to protect public health and safety, prevent disruptions to your research when building infrastructure needs attention, make others aware of the various hazards and personal protective equipment required to enter the lab and meet our ethical obligations to keep our people safe.